andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "Okie doke."

 Brace & Hendri are two performers from Seattle who have been requisitioned to join the Carolina contingent.
-They will help add to the diversity quotient that Jonathan, Matt, and I don't really hit as three white guys.
-They were a part of the original cast to perform the piece and have performed it multiple times over the years.
+They were a part of the original cast and have performed it multiple times over the years.
 They come prepared with notes from their previous performances and help alleviate the burden from Mark as the sole expert on the piece.